arcan1s/ahriman/docs/architecture.rst

 This flow removes package from filesystem, updates repository database and also runs synchronization and reporting methods.

+Check outdated packages
+^^^^^^^^^^^^^^^^^^^^^^^

+There are few ways for packages to be marked as out-of-date and hence requiring rebuild.
+Those are following:

+#.
+User requested update of the package.
+It can be caused by calling ``package-add`` subcommand (or ``package-update`` with arguments).
+#.
+The most common way for packages to be marked as out-of-dated is that the version in AUR (or the official repositories) is newer than in the repository.
+#.
+In addition to the above, if package is named as VCS (e.g. has suffix ``-git``) and the last update was more than specified threshold ago, the service will also try to fetch sources and check if the revision is newer than the built one.
+#.
+In addition, there is ability to check if the dependencies of the package have been updated (e.g. if linked library has been renamed or the modules directory - e.g. in case of python and ruby packages - has been changed).
+And if so, the package will be marked as out-of-dated as well.

 Update packages
 ^^^^^^^^^^^^^^^

 This feature is divided into to the following stages: check AUR for updates and run rebuild for required packages.
-Whereas check does not do anything except for check itself, update flow is the following:
+The package update flow is the following:

 #.
 Process every built package first.
 Those packages are usually added manually.
 #.
 Run sync and report methods.